fa10-c/c-foundations-lab/README.md

 Strong foundations make everything else easier.

-This lab is a space to practice deliberately, refine fundamentals, and build deeper understanding step by step — without rush, without noise.
+This lab is a space to practice deliberately, refine fundamentals, and build deeper understanding step by step, without rush, without noise.

 ---